-- Governance route This modification will be assessed by a Workgroup and Ofgem make the decision on whether it should be implemented.
+Governance route Standard governance modification which has been assessed by a Workgroup.
 Who can I talk to about the change?
-Proposer : Louise Trodden, ESO Louise.trodden@nationalgrideso.com Phone: 07866 165538 Code Administrator Chair: Catia Gomes catia.gomes@nationalgrideso.com Phone: 07843 816580
+Proposer: Louise Trodden, ESO Louise.trodden@nationalgrideso.com Phone: 07866 165538 Code Administrator Chair: Catia Gomes catia.gomes@nationalgrideso.com Phone: 07843 816580